Race to the bottom on price? That's not quite right ...

 Buyer ‘sort’ behaviour begins to show more significant difference across the popular makes by search on carsales, and in particular, when segmenting prestige makes and mainstream makes.

-Whether it’s the lure of the badge, realising a dream or the perception of driving a better car, there’s no doubt that Australian buyers are keen to assess their ability to become a prestige car owner by sorting search results by price.
+Whether it’s the lure of the badge, realising a dream or the perception of driving a better car, there’s no doubt that Australian buyers are keen to assess their ability of becoming a prestige car owner by sorting search results by price.

 Prestige buyers are also considerably less inclined to sort by Distance from me, suggesting a greater inclination to travel for the right car.